 What advice would you give to someone who has few resources to tidy up their home?

-I could see on your YouTube channel that you have programmed a makeover video of your terrace.
+I was able to see on your YouTube channel that you have programmed a makeover video for your terrace.
 Can you tell me about it?
 What are you planning to do?

-For the little story: the makeover of my terrace is the first video I posted on YouTube in October.
+For the record: the makeover of my terrace was the first video I posted on YouTube in October.
 She has a lot more and she continues to be viewed.
-The arrival of sunny days made me want to spruce up the terrace.
+The arrival of fine weather made me want to spruce up the terrace.
 I explain the choices I made last year.
 I illustrate how I have optimized this space.
 Before, I had not necessarily chosen plants suitable for the terrace.

 This year, I invested in plants that can live outdoors.
 I also explain that the terrace was not well designed for the winter.
 It was time to show the DIY (Do it yourself) that I made this year.
 You can find it in the video.
 We hardly invested any money for the terrace.
-It's just recovery.
+This is recovery only.
 The bed belonged to my grandmother.
 I got the floor from my parents.
 They were moving at the same time.
 I also used finds.
-I started from the bed and tried to look for elements that matched the bed , giving it something extra.
+I left the bed and tried to look for elements that matched the bed giving it something extra.
 It was based on my discoveries that I started to draw boards.

 On rainy days, we put up a leatherette tarp that I bought at a fabric store.
 It's waterproof.
 We try to be careful about the types of plants we choose.
 We do not buy things that are too light and can fly away.
-We didn't want to design a terrace that was going to be used for 3 months and which was going to be unusable the rest of the year.
+We didn't want to design a deck that would be used for 3 months and then be unusable for the rest of the year.
 We really took that aspect into consideration.
 We have invested in waterproof cushions and natural materials that are weather resistant such as: wood or straw rattan.

-Do not hesitate to consult our latest article: Ekhi Busquet
+Feel free to check out our latest article: Ekhi Busquet

 Interview by Imane Charkaoui